Diderot-Language/examples/dprobe/README.md

 * Whether output should a list (from a strand collection) or an array (from a strand grid)

-While future versions of Diderot may permit learning some of these things at run-time, the more fundamental things (like whether to run as a collection versus a grid of strands) will probably always need to be set at compile-time.
+While future versions of Diderot may permit learning some of these things at run-time, more fundamental things (like whether to run as a collection versus a grid of strands) will probably always need to be set at compile-time.
+This isn't a big limitation: a real-world use of Diderot **should** be specialized on the kinds of data it reads and writes.
 There is a single template program (look for the definition of `TEMPLATE` at the top of `dprobe`), which is transformed according to the arguments to `dprobe`, but it is so heavily transformed that it doesn't really look like a